NethermindEth/Forta-Agents/Impossible-Agent-Suite/gas-control-agent/README.md

 ## Description

-This agent detects transactions with high gas Price - above 10 Gwei
+This agent detects transactions with high gas Price where Impossible Finance addresses are involved
+> High is defined as above 10 Gwei

 ## Supported Chains